 A 2015 study by researchers from Cambridge and Stanford University found that based on the data it collects, Facebook can more accurately predict our character traits than friends, family and even our partners.
 The more pages we like, the better the predictions become.
 Similar results were found in studies of Twitter, where the content of Tweets and the accounts we follow can give insight into emotional states, political inclinations and socioeconomic attributes.
 In the age of broadcast media, mass democracy meant grand public messages that would appeal to a vast number of voters.
 In contrast, advertising to narrow demographic and political niches through social media has become a feasible option for political campaigners, who can base their strategy on data analytics that give profound insight into how emotions can be triggered and voters nudged into a certain direction.

-Making things even worse, social media doesn’t just allow for targeting voter segments with immense precision but it is designed in a way that prevents interaction between people with different viewpoints.
+Making things even worse, social media doesn’t just allow for targeting voter segments with immense precision but is designed in a way that prevents interaction between people with different viewpoints.
 The legal scholar Cass Sunstein makes the case that both sides of the political spectrum are highly selective in what they read and, with a little help of the algorithms underlying the social media platforms, tend to form digital bubbles in which the same information circulates.
-These homogeneous circles came to be defined as ‘echo-chambers’, in which deliberation only takes place among the like-minded and people are exclusively presented with news and information that are in line with their pre-existing beliefs.
+These homogeneous circles came to be defined as ‘echo chambers’, in which deliberation only takes place among the like-minded.
+Conveniently, users are exclusively presented with news and information that are in line with pre-existing beliefs, satisfying our confirmation biases.

 - Cass Sunstein – #Republic